-When FAN6921AML operates in green mode, toff-MIN is determined by the green mode circuit according to FB pin voltage level.
-After toff-MIN, the internal vallevdetection circuit is activated.
-During the off time of the PWM switch, when transformer inductor current discharges to zero; the transformer inductor and parasitic capacitor of PWM switch start to resonate concurrently.
+When FAN6921AMR operates in Green Mode, toFF-MIN time is determined by the Green-Mode circuit, according to FB pin voltage level.
+After tOFF-MIN, the internal valleydetection circuit is activated.
+During the tOFF time of PWM switch, when transformer inductor current discharges to zero; the transformer inductor and parasitic capacitor of PWM switch start to resonate concurrently.
 When the drain voltage on the PWM switch falls, the voltage across on auxiliary winding VAUX also decreases since auxiliary winding is coupled to primary winding.
-Once the VAUX voltage resonates and falls to negative, VDET voltage is clamped by the DET pin (refer to Figure 39) and FAN6921AML is forced to flow out a current IDET.
-FAN6921AML reflects and compares this $I{\text{DET}}$ current.
-If this source current rises to a threshold current, PWM gate signal is sent out after a fixed delay time (200 ns typical).
+Once the VAUX voltage resonates and falls to negative, VDET voltage is clamped by the DET pin (refer to Figure 39) and FAN6921AMR is forced to flow out a current IDET.
+FAN6921AMR reflects and compares this IDET current.
+If this source current rises to a threshold current, PWM gate signal is sent out after a fixed delay (200 ns typical).